DFE-Digital/teacher-success/app/views/content/prepare-for-training/prepare-for-your-first-school-placement.md

 You may be eligible for financial support to help cover the costs of any specialist equipment or study-related costs due to a health condition or disability.

-<%= govuk_link_to "Find out more about financial support if you're disabled", "https://getintoteaching.education.gov.uk/funding-and-support/if-youre-disabled" %>.
+<%= tracked_link_to "Find out more about financial support if you're disabled", "https://getintoteaching.education.gov.uk/funding-and-support/if-youre-disabled" %>.

 ## Behaviour management policies